Districts of Barcelona

 Find your accommodation now!

 Walking through La Ribera and El Born you will find many buildings dating back to the Medieval times.
-There are several tourist attractions in these areas, such as the popular Picasso Museum, the Basilica de Santa Maria del Mar (a spectacular church built during the 14th century), and adjacent to this, the Fossar de les Moreres (a memorial site built over a cemetery, where defenders of the city were buried after the Siege of Barcelona in 1714).
+There are several tourist attractions in these areas; such as the popular Picasso Museum, the Basilica de Santa Maria del Mar (a spectacular church built during the 14th century), and adjacent to this, the Fossar de les Moreres (a memorial site built over a cemetery, where defenders of the city were buried after the Siege of Barcelona in 1714).

 Eixample contains much more equally fascinating, but less well-known architecture.
 It is certainly worth taking a walk away from the hustle and bustle of the very city centre and exploring this calm, yet lively area.
 There are countless bars and restaurants to be found in Eixample, many of which offer traditional Spanish and Catalan fine dining.

 The Sants-Montjuïc district covers the Southern part of the city and is home to popular attractions, mostly around the Montjuïc and Plaza Espanya areas.
 The other areas of the district are primarily residential areas.

 Montjuïc is a large hill and was the main site for the 1992 Barcelona Sants-Montjuïc Olympic Games.
-It has a great deal to offer, with sweeping views over the city, stunning scenery, the Olympic Stadium and other sporting facilities, Poble Espanyol, Palau Nacional (which houses the Museu Nacional dÂ´Art de Catalunya), the funicular cable car, beautiful parks and gardens, and La Fira (the spectacular Magic Fountain at the foot of the hill in Plaza Espanya).
-Also found in this district is Barcelona´s major train station: Sants Estacio.
+Above all it has a great deal to offer; with sweeping views over the city, stunning scenery, the Olympic Stadium and other sporting facilities; Poble Espanyol, Palau Nacional (which houses the Museu Nacional d’Art de Catalunya), the funicular cable car, beautiful parks and gardens, and La Fira (the spectacular Magic Fountain at the foot of the hill in Plaza Espanya).
+Also found in this district is Barcelona’s major train station: Sants Estacio.

-Sarrià-Sant Gervasi is to the NorthWest of the city and is one of Barcelona´s largest districts.
+Sarrià-Sant Gervasi is to the North-West of the city and is one of Barcelona’s largest districts.
 Much of the area is upper-class, and you can see many large, beautiful houses throughout the area.
 There are many trendy hotspots where the young and the stylish like to hang out in cool bars, restaurants, and nightclubs.
 There is a village-like feel in this district, which makes it a popular place to go out at night and at the weekends.

 Some of the Collserola mountain range is part of Sarrià-Sant Gervasi, including Mount Tibidabo which overlooks the area.
-Tibidabo is a popular place for locals and tourists alike, offering one of the most incredible views over the whole of Barcelona, and housing Barcelona´s oldest amusement park.
+Tibidabo is a popular place for locals and tourists alike, offering one of the most incredible views over the whole of Barcelona, and housing Barcelona’s oldest amusement park.

-Sant Martí is located to the East of the city centre and includes a coastal strip.
+Sant Martí is to the East of the city centre and includes a coastal strip.
 There are commercial and business areas here so you can find many hotel, bars, restaurants and nightclubs.
 It is a lively place to be, particularly in the areas that are nearer the coast.
 Many of the cities beaches can be found here, as well as some of the cities most popular nightclubs.
-Port Olímpic, Barcelona´s famous twin towers, and the Diagonal Mar Shopping Centre are also some of the main sights in the district of Sant Martí.
+Port Olímpic, Barcelona’s famous twin towers, and the Diagonal Mar Shopping Centre are also some of the main sights in the district of Sant Martí.